 It is extremely easy to use and there’s no need for any extra software or tools.

 If you prefer to use your own broadcasting platform, it’s very easy to integrate it onto your AppyFair event so long as it uses a video host.

-For example, you can use Zoom to organise a conference, and rebroadcast the content through Youtube or Vimeo.
+For example, you can use Zoom to organize a session, and rebroadcast the content through Youtube or Vimeo.
 If you prefer Microsoft Teams, then you can use the Microsoft Stream to rebroadcast your conference.

-For the organisers who want access to a video control room, it is very easy to transfer the conference video stream onto Vimeo, Youtube Live or a similar platform.
+For the organizers who want access to a video control room, it is very easy to transfer the session video stream onto Vimeo, Youtube Live or a similar platform.

 In short, you have lots of options to choose from, and we can help you set up the one that works best for you!

-What are your top tips for an engaging, professional virtual conference?
+What are your top tips for an engaging, professional virtual session?